OtherLife.co presents

 Course Details

-Next cohort starts: TBA
+Next cohort starts soon

 Content

-• Writing Sessions every Tuesday, Wednesday, and Thursday at 7:30-9:30AM Central
+• Writing Sessions every (TBD) at (TBD)

-Week 9• Private 1-on-1 Feedback and Planning Call (2 hours)Week 26• Private 1-on-1 Midpoint Review Call (2 hours)Week 52
+Week 8• Private 1-on-1 Feedback and Planning Call (2 hours)Week 26• Private 1-on-1 Midpoint Review Call (2 hours)Week 52

 • Private 1-on-1 Final Review Call (2 hours)